tbharati876/Smart-Content-Moderator-API/README.md

 - Add authentication, rate-limiting, and request auditing.
 - For scale: use PostgreSQL, background worker (Celery/RQ) for LLM calls, and object storage for images.
 - Add migrations (Alembic) for production DB schema changes.

 ---

-## Example outputs
-See `/outputs` for sample JSON responses that you can include in your GitHub repo.

----